ourcodingclub/tutorials-in-progress/future_developments.md

 ## Some people have suggested a workshop specifically on base R tricks
 * Subsetting using [] - Note this is currently in "Cleaning up datasets in more detail - Gergana"
-* for loops, if/ifelse, functions
+* for loops, if/ifelse, functions - In John's functional programming intro
 * lists

 # Build on troubleshooting tutorial